 Don’t worry, some form of basic validation will be done and common mistakes will be captured during this phase.
 As you can see in the next screenshot, I’m in my second validation because I made some last minute changes and forgot to update some things 🙂

 If everything is OK the installation can be started and the following screen will be displayed for quite some time.

 If you want, you can keep track of things or let it run for a couple of hours.
 Keeping the vCenter console open will show you that items (such as the NSX load balancer edge) are getting deployed.
 At some point vRealize Suite Lifecycle Manager will kick in and a request workflow will be running there as well to keep track of the vRA installation.
 After some time the proces will be done and this will show in SDDC Manager.

 Keep in mind that we now have a very basic vRA installation and that some configuration is still needed before we can create and deploy services.
-This is something for a future blog post.
+Connecting vRealize Automation to a workload domain in VCF is explained in this post.

 Installing the vRealize Suite products from SDDC Manager really brings it all together while building your own private cloud with the least amount effort.
 One thing I cannot stress enough is the importance of a thorough preparation.
 As with everything with VMware Cloud Foundation all installation and lifecycle operations rely heavily on scripting in the back.
 So, again, make sure you know and handle all the prerequisites before you start.